If you like what you see below, you may subscribe here. Note that information in this report may be outdated.

-- The Weekly Signals are updated during the weekend and before the market Open of the following week.
-For more details about the strategies click here.
+- The Weekly Signals are updated during the weekend and before the market open of the following week.
+For more details and past performance click here.

 - Subscribers may decide which strategies to follow based on historical performance and personal criteria.
 It is not required to follow all strategies.
 For example, someone may be interested only in ETF rotation strategies and someone else in mean-reversion strategies.
 We have subscribers that are only interested in the Dow long/short strategy.

 - The first time to consider the signals, the Sell and Cover signals are ignored because there are no open positions.
 Only new Buy and/or Short are taken into account.
 In the case of open positions, those may be considered depending on strategy nature.
-For example, since trend-following and rotational strategies can stay in positions for a long time, their open positions are often considered.
+For example, since trend-following and rotational strategies can stay in positions for longer periods of time, their open positions may be considered.
 For shorter-term strategies, such as long/short or mean-reversion this is not done usually.

 - Relative performance of signals depends on the date of first Buy and/or Short signal.
 There is no robust way of choosing when to first consider signals.
 Usually, some traders wait for a drawdown before considering signals of a strategy but this is risky as good performance may persist for much longer.
 In the longer-term the entry point is not important but in the short-term performance variations can be large due to timing of entry.